miolad/gpu-programming-project/README.md

 ## Compilation

-_Note: the Vulkan interface of the app is a Rust library (`cuda-viewer`), which is then linked (dynamically or statically) to the main program by NVCC._
+_Note: the Vulkan interface of the app is a Rust library (`cuda-viewer`), which is then linked (dynamically or statically) against the main program by NVCC._

 ### Native compilation for Windows and Linux hosts